-J. Edward Kellough, Professor and PhD Director in the Department of Public Administration and Policy (PhD Miami University, 1987).
-He served previously as the Head of the Department of Public Administration and Policy and as MPA Director.
+J. Edward Kellough, Professor of Public Administration and Policy (PhD Miami University, 1987).
+He served previously as the Head of the Department of Public Administration and Policy, as MPA Director, as well as PhD Director.
 Dr. Kellough specializes primarily in the field of public personnel management.
 He teaches graduate courses in public personnel administration; public sector labor relations; EEO, affirmative action, and diversity; public sector job evaluation and compensation; public administration and democracy; and research methods.